rishabh1212/stan-gpu-docker/readme.md

 DOCKER_BUILDKIT=1 docker build -f dockerfile-gpu . -t stan-gpu:1.0.0
 docker run --gpus all -it prophet-gpu:1.0.0
-# Testing Force compile to use opencl
+# Testing Force compile to use opencl and other tests
 python /home/prophet/example.py 1 c
 ```